shimna-puthanayil/project-doc-generator/Develop/README.md

    To install  necessary dependencies, run the following command :

   ```
-  g
+  d
   ```

   ## Usage

-  g
+  d

   ## License

-This project is licensed under the MIT license
+ N/A

   ## Contributing

-g
+d

   ## Tests

   To run tests, run the following command :

   ```
-  g
+  d
   ```

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at g.
-You can find more of my work at [g](https://github.com/g).
+  If you have any questions about the repo, open an issue or contact me directly at .
+You can find more of my work at [](https://github.com/).